lgrativol/dasip23_comp_fl/README.md

-# Future repo for the Dasip23 short paper on FL and compression
+# Repo for the Dasip23 short paper on FL and compression